ellakoa/postcard-poem/content/posts/woodland-tapestries-spring.md

 ---
-title: Woodland Tapestries Spring
+title: Woodland Tapestry Spring
 description: >
   Woodland Tapestries is a collection of photographs and poems showcasing our wonderful woodlands.
 I had this romantic notion that our woodlands were being woven on an ancient woodland loom, each season taking it in turn to weave its finest colours.
-We start the Woodland Tapestry with Spring tending the loom.
-  Discover more tapestries as we transition through the year.
+We start the Woodland Tapestry with Spring tending the loom, Discover more tapestries as we transition through the year.
 collection: Woodland Tapestries
 aspect: portrait